awsdocs/amazon-ecs-developer-guide/doc_source/update-service-console-v2.md

    1. For services on AWS Fargate the platform version can be updated\.

    1. For services using a capacity provider strategy, the capacity provider strategy can be updated\.
+**Note**
+A service using an Auto Scaling group capacity provider can't be updated to use a Fargate capacity provider and vice versa\.

    1. Select the **Force new deployment** option to have your service start a new deployment, which will stop all currently running tasks and launch new tasks using the updated configuration\.